 In this unique tutorial, I will show you how to draw a skull filled with depth and volume using only solid shapes filled with plain colors.
 Indeed, unlike other similar tutorials from the site (where characters are colored with gradient colors and covered with shadows and highlights), all effects are created from three different grey colors added in various solid shapes.
 The result is quite unique and visually appealing.
 Ready?
-Let's see how we can create the skull below using this simple technique.
+Let's see how we can create the skull above using this simple technique.

 Before sketching the final lines for this cartoon illustration, it can be a good idea to sketch a few basic shapes to help us locate the subject inside the working space.
 You can use a different color for the outlines (in this case I have selected a bright blue color) to separate these elements from lines to come.

 First, draw a large circle to form the head of the cartoon skull.
 Then, draw two more circles (smaller ones) to illustrate the holes near the eyes.
 A single oval shape is used for the nose.
 The jaw is created from a rectangle and a circle while the cheeks are made from tiny squares.

 Using mostly long and short curved lines, it's now time to draw this basic skull.
 Pay close attention to the particular shape of the nose, the irregular lines used to represent the cheeks and the numerous lines added to create all teeth.
 Once you are comfortable with your drawing, you can erase all blue shapes created in the previous step.
 Lines added here were colored in orange (for better readability), but they should be black.

 Inside both large holes (or the eyes), add three layers of different colors.
 The bottom of these shapes must be darker while a small (and brighter) oval shape is created on top.
 Use the same technique for the nose.
 Above and below the teeth, draw short straight lines as shown in the illustration below.
 Excellent!
 This lesson on how to draw a skull is just about to get more interesting!